basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 The frequencies mentioned in the tables above are specific for this starter kit.

 It is important that the clock speeds are known to the code, for proper calculations of speeds and baud rates.
-If the HFXO or LFXO are different from the speeds above, ensure to pass `EFM32_HFXO_FREQ=freq_in_hz` and `EFM32_LFXO_FREQ=freq_in_hz` to your compiler defines.
+If the HFXO or LFXO are different from the speeds above, ensure to pass `EFM32_HFXO_FREQ=freq_in_hz` and `EFM32_LFXO_FREQ=freq_in_hz` to your compiler.

 You can override the branch's clock source by adding `CLOCK_LFA=source` to your compiler defines, e.g. `CLOCK_LFA=cmuSelect_LFRCO`.